veeto

 Key Takeaways

-• Prioritizes projects in under-resourced communities that reduce air pollution and greenhouse gases.
+• Prioritizes funding for projects that benefit under-resourced communities and reduce air pollution.

 Get Involved